Sensitivity, Affine Transforms and Quantum Communication Complexity: Introduction

 \section{Introduction}

 For a Boolean function $f:\zon \to \zo$, \emph{sensitivity} of $f$ on $x \in \zon$, is the maximum number of indices $i \in [n]$, such that $f(x \oplus e_i) \ne f(x)$ where $e_i \in \zon$ with exactly the $i^{th}$ bit as $1$.
 The \textit{sensitivity} of $f$ (denoted by $ \sens(f)$) is the maximum sensitivity of $f$ over all inputs.
 A related parameter is the \emph{block sensitivity} of $f$ (denoted by $\bsens(f)$), where we allow disjoint blocks of indices to be flipped instead of a single bit.
 Another parameter is the deterministic \emph{decision tree complexity} (denoted by $\DT(f)$) which is the depth of an optimal decision tree computing the function $f$.
 The \emph{certificate complexity} of $f$ (denoted by $\cert(f)$) is the non-deterministic variant of the decision tree complexity.
 The parameter $\sens(f)$ was originally studied by Cook \etal~\cite{CDR86} in connection with the {\sc CREW-PRAM} model of computation.
-Subsequently, Nisan and Szegedy~\cite{NS92} (see also~\cite{N91}) introduced the parameters $\bsens(f)$ and $\cert(f)$ and conjectured that for any function $f:\zon \to \zo$, $\bsens(f) \le \poly(\sens(f))$ - known as the \emph{\textsc{Sensitivity Conjecture}}.
+Subsequently, Nisan and Szegedy~\cite{NS94} (see also~\cite{N91}) introduced the parameters $\bsens(f)$ and $\cert(f)$ and conjectured that for any function $f:\zon \to \zo$, $\bsens(f) \le \poly(\sens(f))$ - known as the Sensitivity Conjecture.
 Later developments, which revealed several connections between sensitivity, block sensitivity and the other Boolean function parameters, demonstrated the fundamental nature of the conjecture (see \cite{HKP11} for a survey and several equivalent formulations of the conjecture).
-The best known upper bound for $\bsens(f)$ in terms of $\sens(f)$ is $\bsens(f) \le \frac{8}{9} (1+ o(1))\sens(f)2^{\sens(f)-1}$ due to He \etal~\cite{HLS17} improving a result of Ambainis \etal~\cite{APV16}.
+This conjecture has recently been resolved in~\cite{H19} by showing the following which implies that $\bsens(f) = O(\sens(f)^4)$. \begin{theorem}[Sensitivity Theorem~\cite{H19}] For every Boolean function $f$, $\deg(f) \le \sens(f)^2$. \end{theorem}

 Shi and Zhang~\cite{ZS10} studied the parity complexity variants of $\bsens(f), \cert(f)$ and $\DT(f)$ and observed that such variants have the property that they are invariant under arbitrary invertible linear transforms (over $\F_2^n$).
 They also showed existence of Boolean functions where under \emph{all} invertible linear transforms of the function, the decision tree depth is linear while their parity variant of decision tree complexity is at most logarithmic in the input length.